lukeSkywallk/recipes/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites
--npm
+- npm
--yarn
+- yarn

 ## Installing
--npm install
+- npm install

 ## Deployment
--yarn start
+- yarn start

 ## Available Scripts